International Union of Muslim Scholars: Background and work

-According to president al-Qaradawi, the international union plays a political role in Arab and Muslim issues through mediation efforts.
-For example, they tried to mediate between various factions in Egypt before 2013 and Yemen before the Houthi expansion.
+According to former IUMS president Yusuf al-Qaradawi, the international union plays a political role in Arab and Muslim issues through mediation efforts.
+It attempted to mediate between various factions in Egypt before 2013 and Yemen before the Houthi expansion.
 They claim to have conducted successful mediation efforts in Kyrgyzstan in 2010 between the Kyrgyz and the Uzbeks.
 The IUMS distinguishes itself from other Muslim organizations (being "truly different from all that exists") in its aims to be international.

 IUMS is not a local or a regional union, neither an Arab nor a national one, neither an eastern, nor a western union; rather, it represents all of the Muslims in the entire Islamic world, as well as all of the Muslim minorities and Islamic groups outside of the Muslim world.

-According to one source, the IUMS was founded to "promote dialogue between Muslim scholars of all stripes and includes prominent Shia figures."
+According to one source, the IUMS works to "promote dialogue between Muslim scholars of all stripes and includes prominent Shia figures."